Yelp/paasta/docs/source/cluster_autoscaling.rst

 PaaSTA will first add up all cpu, disk, and memory used by tasks in the region✕pool, and the total cpu, disk, and memory available in the same, and uses this to calculate the percent utilization of cpus, disk, and mem.
-THe current utilization is the maximum of those three.
+The current utilization is the maximum of those three.

 The result of this is the cluster autoscaler will scale so the most used